 I had to go back to my GP, all he offered was tests, ultrasound, painkillers, anti-spasmodics, i.e.immodium and the like.
 Drugs!
 Why did no medical professional possess any common sense advice?

-At no time did anyone medical say: “Ok you have Peritonitis.
+No one with a medical background said: “Ok you have Peritonitis.
 You lost your friendly bacteria.
-Your gut is really sensitive right now, so eat like a baby, pure food, like what you would eat after a bout of gastroenteritis”.
+Your gut is really sensitive right now, so eat like a baby, pure food, like you would after a bout of gastroenteritis”.

-Really, how removed from medicine, would it have been, to say something like this?
+Really, how hard would it have been, to say something like this?

-Medical professionals are only allowed to offer drugs.
-And we patients are getting a raw deal, when we could have been helped, but they are too restricted in their profession to say anything outside of drugs could be used as medicine.
+Medical professionals are only allowed to cut you up or offer drugs.
+And we as patients are getting a raw deal when we could have been helped with whole-person advice.
+There is a huge gap in their profession.
 What about Food as Medicine?

 Therefore if you are in the position I was, don’t go straight back to your usual diet.
-Or you will get stomach cramps and diarrhoea.
-Therefore I changed to watery soups and mashed fresh veges, boiled chicken, scrambled eggs.
+Or you will get stomach cramps and diarrhoea again.
+I changed to watery soups and mashed fresh veges, boiled chicken, scrambled eggs.
 Nothing fried.
-NO fruit, spices, herbs or rice or bread or tea or coffee, and most definitely gluten free.
+NO fruit, spices, herbs or rice or bread or tea or coffee, and most definitely gluten-free.
 No sugar or flour.
 Like a Coeliac, eat no gluten or anything out of a tin, bottle or packet.
 Herbal Tea allowed.
 And of vital importance, you have to repopulate the gut with friendly bugs so take high-quality probiotics to assist recovery.

-I can categorically tell you, the moment I ate pure and fresh – my pains went away with the very next meal time.
+I can categorically tell you, the moment I ate pure and fresh – my peritonitis went away with the very next mealtime.
 Go figure.

-So I would advise any readers, to pass on this info if you hear of anyone with the same issue.
-I searched on the internet but nobody knew why they were getting cramps after an appendectomy.
+So please pass on this info if you hear of anyone with the same issue.
+I searched on the internet but of those who posted, nobody realised why they were getting cramps after an appendectomy.
 That is astounding!

-After a few weeks, I slowly started reintroducing normal food again.
+After a few weeks, gradually reintroduce normal food again.